JonnyAis/balancer/README.md

 ---

 ## Funding & Execution Flow
-1. Fetch positions, quotes, cash
+1. Fetch positions, quotes, and cash balances
-2. Optimize (integer or heuristic)
+2. Optimize using integer optimization (whole-share allocation)
-3. Print plan (add per-class table with `REBALANCER_DETAILED_PLAN=1`)
+3. Print the rebalancing plan (per-class allocation table is always shown)
-4. (confirm) prompt user
+4. If in confirm mode, prompt user for approval
-5. Execute sells → refresh cash → execute buys (scaling if enabled)
+5. Execute sells, refresh cash, then execute buys (scaling if enabled)
-6. No unfunded buys submitted
+6. No unfunded buys are submitted

 ---